am0wa/bakeit/src/content/docs/learn/quick-start.md

 ## The Mountain Peak

-> “We hire smart people so they can tell us what to do”
+> “We hire smart people, so they can tell us what to do”
 > <cite>– Steve Jobs</cite>

 * **Share the vision,** "Do you see that Mountain Peak?
 Now, go climb it..." 🏔️
 * **Delegate desirable outcome** rather than **task** directive
 * **Empower and trust** rather than control with incompetent limitations

-## The Open Door

-The most effective communication is face to face conversation.
-The simplest thing of all isn't really even about holding the door for someone else, it's just never letting it close in the first place 🎟️

 ## The Root Cause